userdw/RaspberryPi_3_Starter_Kit/03_Proximity_Indicator/README.md

 # [ENGLISH] Project 3: Proximity Indicator
 Measuring distance can be done through a lot of methods.
 One of the most common method to be used is using the reflection of light.
 In this project you will learn how to use phototransistor to detect an object and get the rough estimation of object's distance.
 The system in this project will detect the presence of an object.
-If the object is getting closer, LED will blink faster.
-On the contrary, if the object is getting further, LED will blink slower.
+If the object is getting closer, LED will blink faster and buzzer will beep faster.
+On the contrary, if the object is getting further, LED will blink slower and buzzer will beep slower.

 <img src="/images/proximity indicator.png" height="400">